-Six core 20-credit modules are taught mainly using a lecture/seminar format.
-You will be introduced to ideas and approaches in the lectures and then carry out more applied and team-based work in seminars.
+In total six core 20-credit modules are taught mainly using a lecture/seminar format.
+During your lectures you will be introduced to new ideas and approaches and carry out more applied and team-based work in your seminars.

 You will study two core modules, one in each semester and four optional modules, taught mainly using a lecture/seminar format although the tasks developed in seminars will be more ambitious.